alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 Once the DPU rebooted, on boot press ‘e’ and replace *console=ttyS0* to *console=hvc0* in the grub.

+>[!NOTE]
+> That *console* prereq. will be fixed in later versions.
+It also can be modified and customized with the original .raw image.
+>

 After boot you have to update/add the same console=hvc0 in `/etc/default/grub` and execute:

 On SP6: